ubucon-asia/2022/content/venue-and-travel/tourism/index.md

 # Other usefull informations

+## Travel Helpline
+If you need a quick help with your travel while in Korea, You may make phone call to [1330 1330 Korea Travel Helpline](tel:1330) for help with travel information, multilingual assistance with interpretation, emergency related services and help from tourist police.
+The helpline is available 24/7.

+{{< button text="More info on 1330" href="https://english.visitkorea.or.kr/enu/TRV/TV_ENG_3_1.jsp" icon="external-link" >}}

 ## SIM Cards
 Prepaid SIM Cards at Airports and also nearby convenience stores such as CU, 7-11, and GS25.
 Though it's possible to purchase a prepaid SIM card outside of the airport, making a purchase at the airport is more convenient and hassle-free.
 If your phone has eSIM built in, buying eSIM at [eSIM Korea](https://esimkorea.net/) or [Airalo](https://www.airalo.com/) is also a good idea.